damian0815/compel/README.md

 ## Memory usage/VRAM leaks

-If you are using Compel heavily and repeatedly, you may run into PyTorch memory issues.
-To alleviate this, according to @kshieh1:
+If you run into memory issues, please make sure you're running compel inside `with torch.no_grad():` blocks.

+If this doesn't help, you could try this advice offered by @kshieh1:
 > After image generation, you should explictly de-reference the tensor object (i.e., prompt_embeds = None) and call gc.collect()

 See https://github.com/damian0815/compel/issues/24 for more details.
 Thanks @kshieh1 !